jtassia/You-Dont-Know-JS/up & going/ch2.md

 <img src="fig6.png">

-The `a` property doesn't actually exist on the `bar` object, but since `bar` is prototype-linked to `foo`, JavaScript automatically falls back to looking for `a` on the `foo` object, where it's found.
+The `a` property doesn't actually exist on the `bar` object, but because `bar` is prototype-linked to `foo`, JavaScript automatically falls back to looking for `a` on the `foo` object, where it's found.

 This linkage may seem like a strange feature of the language.
-The most common way this feature is used -- and I would argue, abused -- is to try to emulate/fake a "class" mechanism with "inheritance".
+The most common way this feature is used -- and I would argue, abused -- is to try to emulate/fake a "class" mechanism with "inheritance."

-But a more natural way of applying prototypes is a pattern called "behavior delegation", where you intentionally design your linked objects to be able to **delegate** from one to the other for parts of the needed behavior.
+But a more natural way of applying prototypes is a pattern called "behavior delegation," where you intentionally design your linked objects to be able to *delegate* from one to the other for parts of the needed behavior.

 **Note:** For more information about prototypes and behavior delegation, see Chapters 3-6 of the *this & Object Prototypes* title of this series.